nanigan/CWT/Docs/migrateApplianceInstructions.md

 Discovery and assessment use a lightweight Azure Migrate appliance that you deploy on-premises

-- The appliance runs on a VM or physical server
+- The appliance runs on a VM or physical server that is deployed at the customers location
+- The appliance discovers on-premises servers (as well as application and data services where applicable).
-- The appliance discovers on-premises servers.
-It also continually sends server metadata and performance data to Azure Migrate
+- Provides VM server metadata and performance data to the Azure Migrate service deployed in the customer's Azure tenant
 - Appliance discovery is agentless.
 Nothing is installed on discovered servers

-- Changes performed on Windows servers (these are all performed when the preparation script is run): https://docs.microsoft.com/en-us/azure/migrate/prepare-for-agentless-migration#changes-performed-on-windows-servers
--

 ---